 Immersive Media experiences strong demand as consumers seek differentiated content amid disruptions like COVID-19.
-Virtual reality (VR), augmented reality (AR), and mixed reality (MR) technologies are transforming how people engage with digital content and experiences.
-The versatility and potential for innovation in immersive media make it a dynamic segment poised for substantial growth with a CAGR of 48.5% (2023-27).
+Virtual reality ("VR"), augmented reality ("AR"), and mixed reality ("MR") technologies are transforming how people engage with digital content and experiences.
+The versatility and potential for innovation in immersive media make it a dynamic segment poised for substantial growth with a CAGR of 20% (2025 to 2030).

 Cloud Computing maintains its upward trajectory as organizations adopt a 'cloud-first' strategy, leading to increased spending on public cloud services.
 The scalability and flexibility of cloud infrastructure continue to attract businesses.
 The adoption of cloud-native technologies and DevOps practices is further accelerating the migration of applications and workloads to the cloud.
-As cloud providers innovate with advanced offerings such as serverless computing and Al-driven services, the market is poised for a healthy growth to reach a market size of 1261 billion USD by 2027, growing at a CAGR of 19.5% (2023-27).
+As cloud providers innovate with advanced offerings such as serverless computing and AI-driven services, the market is poised for a healthy growth to reach a market size of USD 1,688 billion by 2030, growing at a CAGR of 16% (2025 to 2030).

-Internet of Things (IoT) plays a pivotal role in enabling data-driven decisions across the industrial and consumer sectors.
+Internet of Things ("IoT") plays a pivotal role in enabling data-driven decisions across the industrial and consumer sectors.
 Post-pandemic, IoT adoption has surged, reflecting its growing importance in connecting devices and collecting valuable data.
 The convergence of IoT with AI and 5G connectivity is expected to open new possibilities, accelerating the growth of IoT applications across various sectors.
-This segment is expected to grow at a CAGR of 11.2% (2023-27) and reach a market size of 1583 billion USD by 2027.
+This segment is expected to grow at a CAGR of 12% (2025 to 2030) and reach a market size of USD 2,274 billion by 2030.

 Computer Vision is emerging as a transformative technology with broad applications.
 It allows machines to interpret and understand visual information from the world, enabling automation in areas like image recognition, object tracking, and autonomous vehicles.
-The growth of this segment at a CAGR of 17.5% (2023-27), is driven by the increasing demand for automation and enhanced visual perception in a wide range of industries.
+The growth of this segment at a CAGR of 22% (2025 to 2030), is driven by the increasing demand for automation and enhanced visual perception in a wide range of industries.

-2.8.2 Global Technology Spend Across Regions
+Global Technology Spend Across Regions